Czech Rugby Union

 The Czech Rugby Union (Česká rugbyová unie) is the governing body for rugby union in the Czech Republic.
 It was founded in 1926 and became affiliated to the International Rugby Board in 1988 while still the governing body for Czechoslovakia.
-It organises the two leagues, the KB Extraliga and KB První Liga, and the various national teams.
+It organises the two leagues, the Extraliga ragby XV and 1.
+Liga ragby XV, and the various national teams.
 It is based in Prague.